olidarley/olidarley.github.io/README.md

 ![kkNonComplete](/kkNonComplete.png)

-**Experimenting with layering, opacity and colour to create a blended, 'smudge' effect**
+**Experimenting with randomization, layering, opacity and colour to create a blended, 'smudge' effect**
 ![randomColour](/randomColour.png)